ljb6/wavy-backend/README.md

 ## 2. Setup the database

-In database/database.go and docker-compose.yml, configure the database connection.
+In database/database.go and docker-compose.yml, configure the database connection and be sure you have the postgres 12 image in your Docker.

 ## 3. Environment Variables